-Item# Title Credits
+ltem # Title Credits

 EMT 2014 PARAMEDIC I 14

 EMT 2216 PARAMEDIC II 16

 EMT 2208 PARAMEDIC III 8

-Note 1: All EMT students must maintain American Heart Association Healthcare Provider CPR throughout the program; provide proof of two (2) MMR vaccinations or positive titer; negative tuberculin skin test or documentation of appropriate follow-up care in case of positive test results; Hepatitis B series or signed informed consent waiver; and, at the student's expense, submit to a criminal background check as required by the Arkansas Department of Health for licensure.
+NOTE: All EMT students must maintain American Heart Association Healthcare Provider CPR throughout the program

+NOTE: Vaccinations-provide proof of two (2) MMR vaccinations or positive titer; negative tuberculin skin test or documentation of appropriate follow-up care in case of positive test results; Hepatitis B series or signed informed consent waiver; and, at the student's expense, submit to a criminal background check as required by the Arkansas Department of Health for licensure.

-Note 2: Students must complete all general education requirements and all Paramedic courses with a grade of "C" or better to successfully complete the program.
+NOTE: Students must complete all general education requirements and all Paramedic courses with a grade of "C" or better to successfully complete the program.

-Emergency Medical Technology, Basic (COP) Type: Certificate of Proficiency
+Emergency Medical Technology, Basic (CP)